basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/golang.md

 keywords: [developers, client, go, golang]
 ---

-If you haven't set up a Riak Node and started it, please visit the [[Prerequisites|Taste of Riak: Prerequisites]] first and ensure you have [a working installation of Go](http://golang.org/doc/install).
+If you haven't set up a Riak node and started it, please visit the [[Prerequisites|Taste of Riak: Prerequisites]] first and ensure you have [a working installation of Go](http://golang.org/doc/install).